roskata729/safd-bot/README.md

 Activity Type: RP
 Date: 17/03/2026
 Participants: @Roskou
-Story: Responsed to a fire and everything ended without accidents.
+Story: Responsed to a fire and everything ended without any accidents.
 Screens:
 ```